prajwalx/Node-Socket-Chat-App/README.md

 ## Using Nodemon to start server and autotrack changes

-1. Install nodemon using command `npm install -g nodemon`.
+1. Install nodemon using command `npm install -g nodemon`

-2. If any error occured, use sudo before npm.
+2. If any error occured, use sudo before npm

-3. Run `npm run dev` to start the development server.
+3. Run `npm run dev` to start the development server